keianrao/Congkopi/DEVDETAILS.md

 ### 2 players, 7 villages, capture mode, left-aligned

-- Firstly, the board is made out of two types of holes that hold seeds.
-In Malay, holes are called 'lubang', so it's an apt general descriptor.
+- The game code can assume that the board will be the long and common 2-player one.

-- Villages are the smaller kind of holes in the board - each player owns the row closest to them.
-In Malay, they are called 'kampung' (village) or 'rumah anak' (childrens' houses).
-The number of villages is historically variable, but we will just go with the common '7'.
+- The number of villages is historically variable, but we will just go with the common '7'.

-- Houses are the larger kinds of holes in the board, one for each player - the player owns the one closest to them.
-Houses serve as the players' seed banks, and the player with the most seeds in their house at the end of the game wins.
-In Malay, they are called 'rumah' (house) or 'rumah ibu' (mother's house).

-- A 2-player board thus is long and thin, with houses on either end and rows of villages in between.
-Players sit at the sides, not the ends.

 - Left-aligned as in, each player's house is to the left of them, at an end of the board.
 Players distribute seeds from right to left, towards their house.